For men under 40, knowing how to check your nuts (or someone else’s) can help identify anything unusual.

 Movember Foundation | Know Thy Nuts

-Not all lumps and bumps are a sure sign of testicular cancer.
+Remember, not all lumps and bumps are a sure sign of testicular cancer.
 Having a non-harmful epididymal cyst can be very common too.
 As always, if you do notice something, it’s best to get checked out by a doctor to be sure.

 Treating your nuts

 Treatment options for testicular cancer may vary depending on whether and how far the cancer might have spread.
-If the cancer is found only in the testicle and has not spread to lymph nodes in the abdomen or pelvis, treatment may involve an orchidectomy procedure — removal of one or both testicles.
+If the cancer is found only in the testicle and hasn’t spread to lymph nodes in the abdomen or pelvis, treatment may involve an orchidectomy procedure — removal of one or both testicles.
 If the cancer has spread beyond the testicle, chemotherapy and/or radiotherapy may also be considered.

 In the case of testicle removal, prosthetic ball implants can be inserted.
 Importantly, losing a bollock or two shouldn’t alter your ability to have sex.
 Keeping one intact still enables the production of sperm.